eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/TRG 6.02 API Versioning.md

 * The technical identifier **should** be part of the path, not the query.
 For example, use `/customers/12345/` instead of `/customers?key=12345`
 * Only English words **must** be used.
 For example, use `/customers/` instead of `/kunden/`
 * Camel case **should not** be used in the URI, but it MAY be used in the query or fragment part.
 For example, use `/vehicleorders/`, `/vehicle-orders/` or `/vehicle_orders/` instead of `/VehicleOrders/`

-## APIs behind EDC asset

-For APIs that are not publicly available but only called through an EDC asset, the version information is included as a property in the EDC asset.
-This needs to be done in accordance with Catena-X standard CX-0018.
-More information and guidance is available there.